Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems

 \subsubsection{Problem Statement}

 We consider a single target tracker (i.e. Kalman filter) to track a vehicle given all the detection points over time in the field of view.
 The track is initialised by manually giving a starting point and a zero initial velocity, such that the state vector is defined as $s_{t}=[x_t, y_t, 0, 0]^T$ where $[x_t, y_t]$ is the coordinate of the starting point.
-We define the initial covariance of the target, $P=diag \left[30, 30, 20, 20 \right]^2$, which is the initial uncertainty of the target's state\footnote{With this configuration it is not necessary for the starting point to be a precise position of a vehicle, and the tracker will find a proximate target on which to track.
-However, it is possible to define a specific velocity and reduce the uncertainty in $\matr{P}$, so that a particular target can be tracked.}.
+We define the initial covariance of the target, $P=diag \left[30, 30, 20, 20 \right]^2$, which is the initial uncertainty of the target's state\footnote{With this configuration, the starting point does not need to be the precise position of a vehicle; the tracker will identify a nearby target to track.
+However, by defining a specific velocity and reducing the uncertainty in $\matr{P}$, it becomes possible to track a specific target.}.

-A near-constant velocity model is applied as the dynamic model in the Kalman filter, which is defined as follows, by concretising Equation~(\ref{equ:process_model1}).
+A near-constant velocity model is applied as the dynamic model in the Kalman filter.
+This model is defined by concretizing Equation~(\ref{equ:process_model1}):

 where $\mathbb{I}$ is a identity matrix, $\mathbb{O}$ is a zero matrix, and $\matr{s}_{k-1},\hat{\matr{s}}_{k-1}$ and $\omega_k$ are as defined in Section~\ref{sec:preliimnaries}, such that the covariance matrix $\matr{Q}$ of the process noise is defined as follows: